toastal/Did-You-Get-The-Message-Commanding-the-New-Elm-Architecture/README.md

 # Sorry, React
-## It's not that you're a bad framework...
+## It’s not that you're a bad framework…

 - - -

-## ...Some of our best times have been with you...
+## …Some of our best times have been with you…

 - - -

-## ...You've taught us a lot about who we are and who we want to be
+## …You’ve taught us a lot about who we are and who we want to be…

 - - -

-## ...But we've looked around & we know we can do better.
+## …But we’ve looked around & we know we can do better.

 <a href="http://elm-lang.org/"><img alt="Elm logo" title="Elm" src="images/elm-logo.svg" style="height:16vh;vertical-align:middle;border:0;box-shadow:none"></a>